lambdamikel/LambdaSpeak/README.md

 ![LambdaSpeak & 464 Expansion Port Adapter in CPC](images/ls195-connect-c1.jpg)

+#### YouTube Videos

 Below are a couple of YouTube videos that demonstrate the various features and modes of LambdaSpeak.
-Notice that these videos are showing older versions of the LambdaSpeak hardware, but there is no difference in functionality.
+Notice that (some of) these videos are showing older versions of the LambdaSpeak hardware, but there is no difference in functionality.
 Also, speech quality etc. is identical to the current version of LambdaSpeak:

 - [LambdaSpeak Native Mode - talking ELIZA Program](https://youtu.be/ckCTHi5_2f8)
 - [LambdaSpeak DK'tronics & SSA-1 Emulation - German-speaking ELIZA program, originally written for the DK'tronics speech synthesizer](https://youtu.be/aTxufTKfrYk)